jursonovicst/abrperf/README.md

 ## Prerequisites

  - one master host
- - one or more slave hosts (you can use the master as hosts as well, but I do not recommend it)
+ - one or more slave hosts (you can use the master as slave, but I do not recommend it)
- - ssh access from the master hosts to the slaves hosts (I recommend pubkey auth)
+ - ssh access from the master host to the slave hosts (I recommend pubkey auth)

-## Install (on master and slave hosts)
+## Install (on both, maater and slave)

 ### prerequisites to build locust
 ```bash